 Businesses should consider how they would respond if several workers were asked to self-isolate at once.

-Be mindful of GDPR in relation to data collection and sharing
+Be aware of GDPR requirements around data collection and sharing

 Businesses are committed to the highest standards of data protection.
-Firms recognise the vital importance of protecting the sensitive data involved in test and trace, in order to maintain employee trust in the use of their personal data while reducing the spread of the infection.
+Firms recognise the vital importance of protecting the sensitive data involved in test and trace, in order to maintain employee and customer trust in the use of their personal data while reducing the spread of infection.

-Health data is special category data under GDPR, so you need a legal reason to process it.
+Health data is special category data under the GDPR, so you need a legal reason (‘lawful basis’) to process it.
 Two examples of where processing may be acceptable are:

 - To meet Health and Safety obligations

-Businesses should ensure that they are familiar with the ICO guidance below:
+Businesses in the affected sectors should ensure that they are familiar with the ICO guidance below:

 Without greater public health certainty of incubation and immunity related to COVID-19, firms should encourage their staff to follow Test and Trace insolation instructions and not ask them to work if they are sick or cannot leave their home.
 While the government is considering workplace testing as part of its long-term strategy, it does not currently inform who Test and Trace ask to isolate.
 So, workers should follow isolation instructions, even where independent tests suggest they do not have the virus.